PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

 ### Gradient_Reverse_Layer.py
 - Code from https://github.com/fchollet/keras/issues/3119#issuecomment-230289301
-- Has to be in the same folder as the python script with the DANN code.
+- Needs to be in same folder as DANN main file "DANN_example.py"

 ### DANN_helper_file.py
- Summerizes all the important building blocks from https://github.com/fchollet/keras/pull/4031/files.
+ - Summerizes all the important building blocks from https://github.com/fchollet/keras/pull/4031/files.
+ - Needs to be in same folder as DANN main file "DANN_example.py"

 ### DANN_example.py
-Main file for the DANN, with all the parameters.
+- Main file for the DANN, with all the parameters.
-First there is specified, which data has to be loaded.
+- First there is specified, which data has to be loaded.
 Then there is a section for the training, one for the preddiction / evaluation of the DANN, and the last part is to apply unsupervised techniques on the feature space directly.